JoinColony/colonyJS/docs/_Docs_GetStarted.md

 // 1000
 ```

 What's next?
 Continue on to the [Task Lifecycle](/colonyjs/docs-task-lifecycle) to learn how to interact with colony tasks.

+Re-configure your code for public testnet by [switching to the `NetworkLoader`](/colonyjs/api-loaders/#networkloader).